by Vaclav Klaus

 Their approaches – based on the one hand on the misunderstanding (and misinterpretation) of interdependence and globalization and on the other on the outdated belief in government’s omnipotence – are conceptually wrong, unavoidably undemocratic and discriminatory, and – above all – condemned to fail.

 An example is the ambition to combat so-called global warming.
-This ambition is based on the pretence of understanding global issues and on the belief in the ability to control them centrally.
+This ambition is based on the pretense of understanding global issues and on the belief in the ability to control them centrally.
 It is not necessary to repeat the already well-known more or less technical and scientific counter-arguments here this morning.
 They are available to anyone who wants to listen to them.

 The problem is that the propagandists of the global warming alarmism do not listen and that the majority of rational people do not pay attention.